neurolingo-lab/syntax-FT/docs/Data Analysis/Analysis Procedure.md

   - Candidate areas have a **SNR ratio of Word:Non-Word > 1** with significantly more activation in the word condition
   - Putative VWFA selected based on this ratio and anatomical location
   - Key question: **Which regions are selectively showing FT responses to words only?**
-    - Secondary question: Does the tag of the non-word (F1/F2) affect SNR ratio?
+    - Secondary question: Does the tag of the non-word (F1/F2) affect SNR ratio? %%Not sure what's meant by it, is it about the exact flicker value?
+Why is it for the non-word only?%%
 - In two-word (2W) task:
   - Partition trials by:
     - Non-Word / (Phrase + Non-phrase)
     - Non-Word in L/R hemi-field
     - Non-Word tagged F1/F2
-  - For trials with matching frequency tag side (L/R) **Does our VWFA candidate still show the same selectivity, i.e. SNR ratio, as in the 1W task for words over non-words?**
+  - For trials with matching frequency tag side (L/R) **Does our VWFA candidate still show the same selectivity, i.e. SNR ratio, as in the 1W task for words over non-words?** %%I think this is a lot to ask for, as VWFA is on the left (or at least stronger in LH than RH).
+I'd make it more neutral: confirm that the ROI identified as VWFA on the basis of 1-word condition is word-selective.%%
     - Possibility 1: VWFA is still just as selective for words as in the 1W condition.
 The SNR ratio from the 2W task is within a confidence interval of the 1W task ratio
     - Possibility 2: VWFA shows a lower ratio of Word:Non-Word SNR than in the 1W condition, but still > 1.
 Maybe the two halves are recognized together?
     - Possibility 3: VWFA Shows a lower ratio of W:NW SNR, below 1.
 In this case, panic?